gabrielstellini/worse-messaging-system/README.md

 # ChatApp

+This app is a exploratory project for Taiga UI and Golang.
+It's still a WIP - so the app structure is not optimal!

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.

 ## Development server